Ortus-Solutions/cfconfig/readme.md

 ## Main Features

-1. Generic JSON storage of CF engine settings
+1. Generic JSON storage of any CF engine's settings
 2. Engine-specific mappings for all major engines to convert their config to and from the generic JSON format

 This does not use RDS and doesn't need the server to be running.
-It just needs access to the installation folder for a server to locate it's config files.
+It just needs access to the installation folder for a server to locate its config files.

 ## Possible Uses